 There are two compulsory modules consisting of six topics of study, taken consecutively, giving instruction in basic aquaculture concepts and skills.
 Successful completion of both foundation modules will qualify you for a Postgraduate Certificate in Sustainable Aquaculture.
 Students select a particular named degree outcome at the end of the foundation modules.
 Topics of study within the advanced modules are then chosen appropriately.

 You must choose two advanced modules which cover six from 18 topics of study offered (choices are dependent on the final degree outcome to be awarded).
 Successful completion of the advanced modules, subsequent to the foundation modules, will qualify the student for a Postgraduate Diploma in a selected named degree outcome.

 The Research Project module is completed in a subject area which complements the chosen course of advanced study or your named degree outcome.
 These projects can be lab based, field based, or involve a desk study analysis/report.
 Successful completion of the module, subsequent to foundation and advanced modules, will qualify the student for an MSc in a selected degree outcome.

 Delivery and assessment

 In addition to lectures, tutorials and seminars, a number of assignments must be completed.
-Laboratory-based practical sessions and fieldwork are also important elements of the programme.
+Laboratory-based practical sessions and fieldwork are also important elements of the course.
 Taught module assessment is continuous, involving short tests, seminars, essays, practical reports, critical and computational analysis, field assignments and set project reports.
-The research project module is examined through written dissertation and seminar presentations by both examiners and the external examiner.
+The Research Project module is examined through written dissertation and seminar presentations by both examiners and the external examiner.